Manchester Museum of Transport

 The core of the Museum collection represents the wide variety of fleets absorbed into the Passenger Transport Executive from 1969 onwards.
 These include the municipal fleets from Ashton, Bolton, Bury, Leigh, Manchester, Oldham, Ramsbottom, Rochdale, SHMD, Salford, Stockport and Wigan (in 1974) as well as part of North Western (in 1972) and Lancashire United (in 1981).
-The Museum hasembraced the development of public Transport in the county by ensuring that the collection continues to grow, including key examples of vehicles through the years.
+The Museum hasembraced the development of public transport in the county by ensuring that the collection continues to grow, including key examples of vehicles through the years.
 At the time of your visit, some of the vehicles normally on display may be away from the Museum for repair, renovation or storage, or through attendance at an event.
-Greater Manchester's rich Transport heritage is represented by their large collection of restored vehicles from the county, most of which are restored to operational condition.
+Greater Manchester's rich transport heritage is represented by their large collection of restored vehicles from the county, most of which are restored to operational condition.
 The Museum houses a 1966 Villiers, 346cc single cylinder Engined Model 57 AC Invacar and 1974 Seddon Pennine 3.9Litre Bus. *Image is not necessarily one of the museum.

 Use the website address or contact numbers below.
 Thank you.